We sit down to chat with designer Dina Marciano about Dina Marciano Design, her process and how it all started.

 Can you describe your evolution of work from the day you started up to today?

 My evolution of work is ever-changing.
 I am constantly expanding my knowledge and creativity.
 Altering specific designs for each individual ensures that each of my designs and projects is unique.
 Creating my own brand, allows me to harmonize with and fit the needs of all my dynamic clients and their specific styles, desires, and ways of life.
 My clients are a vital source of inspiration.
 Naturally, it is their space that I’m creating for them, so uncovering who they are, how they live and what interests them is fun for me and helps me to translate this into their spaces.

 “I hope to achieve simplicity, but I also hope to achieve depth … I believe it is important that [design] should be a space where you feel spiritually empowered.”- Tadao Ando

 This quote speaks to me.
 Trained and travelled in Asia, my favourite architect became Tadao Ando.
 I studied his architecture and principles of design in school and simply fell in love with his philosophy.
 Like Tadao, I am very much influenced by the environment.
-I try to incorporate natural elements like water, wood, glass, stone and light, which represent nature and are vital components in creating the physical experience of my work.
+I try to incorporate natural elements like water, wood, glass, stone and light.
+These elements represent nature and are vital components in creating the physical experience of my work.
 To finish off this thought “…you cannot simply put something new into a place.
 You have to absorb what you see around you, what exists on the land, and then use that knowledge along with contemporary thinking to interpret what you see.” – Tadao Ando